Exact Bayesian inference for diffusion driven Cox processes: Examples

-\section{Applications}
+We compare the exact methodology proposed in this paper to an approximate one based on time discretization.
+The latter considers the Euler approximation with time step $\Delta$ for the diffusion $X$ and, for each interval $(i\Delta,(i+1)\Delta)$, models the number of events observed in that interval as a Poisson distribution with mean $\left(\Delta\times g(X_{i\Delta};\theta)\right)$.

+The MCMC algorithm for the discrete model uses the random partition approach proposed in Section \ref{secinf1} to update the diffusion $X$ in each sub-interval via Metropolis Hastings with a Brownian bridge proposal.
+The parameters are updated via MH with a Gaussian random walk proposal.

+We compare the two methodologies for the exp-OU and the exp-Cauchy examples.
+Detailed results are presented in Appendix G.

+As expected, the discrete method has a lower cost to approximate the posterior for the exp-OU model when compared to the exp-Cauchy one, since the OU process is a Gaussian process.
+Results show a small but non-negligible difference between the posterior distribution of the parameters of the exp-OU model for the discrete and exact methods.
+Considering the exp-Cauchy example, results suggest that the discrete approximation is an impracticable option when the true diffusion model is highly non-Gaussian.
+Although the estimates of the IF were similar between the two methods, the differences regarding the posterior distribution of the parameters is considerable and ought to lead to considerable differences in the predictive distribution.

+\subsection{Applications}

 We apply the proposed methodology to three real datasets.
 The first one is the classic coal mine disaster data of \citet{Jar79}, consisting of the dates of 191 coal mine explosions that killed ten or more men in Britain between March 15th, 1875 and March 22nd, 1962.
 We consider year as the time unit and the cdf-DW model.
-Parameter $\delta$ is estimated and we fix $\mu=1$, $\rho=0.1$ and $\sigma=0.2$.
-The second dataset regards the SP500 index from January 3rd, 2000 to December 31st, 2013 - 3521 days, with data consisting of the days in which a variation of more than 20 points occurred - 489 days in total (13,89\%).
+Parameters $\delta$ and $\mu$ are estimated and we fix $\rho=0.05$ and $\sigma=0.2$.
+The second dataset regards the S\&P500 index from Jan 3rd, 2006 to Dec 28th, 2018 - 3270 (working) days, with data consisting of the days in which a variation (w.r.t. the previous day) of more than 20 points occurred - 584 days in total (17.86\%).
 The exp-OU model is considered with one time unit corresponding to ten days and for fixed $\sigma=0.2$.
-Finally, the third dataset considers earthquake occurrences in Japan (rectangular region containing all the main islands from Kyushu to Hokkaido) from Jan 1st 2014 to 29th Oct 2018, with magnitude 4,5+.
+Finally, the third dataset considers earthquake occurrences in Japan from Jan 1st, 2014 to 30th Dec, 2017, with magnitude 4,5+ (1611 occurrences in 1460 days).
 The exp-Cauchy model is considered with day as the time unit.
-Parameters $\rho$ and $\sigma$ are constrained to be smaller than 1, to avoid computational cost problems.
-Results are presented in Figures \ref{figapp0} and \ref{figapp1} and Table \ref{tabapp1}.
+The partition $\tau$ is sample at each iteration of the Gibbs sampling with $\tau_{i+1}-\tau_i$. set to be 1 and 0.5 for the first and second examples, respectively.
+For the third one, we identify time intervals with higher concentration of observed events and apply the strategy described on the second paragraph of Section \ref{ssecEfAlg} with length values $0.5$ and $0.25$, for intervals with lower and higher concentration, respectively.